arturino009/poe-ultimate-database/README.md

 # poe-ultimate-database

-## Here we will manage the csv and corresponding files in order to host the database made by pathofmathh.
+## Here we will manage the csv and corresponding files in order to host the database made by pathofmatth.

 How to: